 Customers often require black cohosh with specific levels of triterpene glycosides and isoflavones.
 With growing health concerns over side effects of hormone replacement therapy, many health professionals are looking to black cohosh and other natural substances as potential treatment options for menopause symptoms.
 Positive clinical results for black cohosh continue to drive demand for high quality product.
 This could be a market opportunities for growers; to produce black cohosh with high triterpene glycoside levels.

 Black cohosh is also gaining popularity as an ornamental among shade gardeners, nursery container growers, and landscapers.
 Selections of native species are available as well as varieties with purplish leaves and stems.
 As a background plant in a shade garden, the gracefulness of this plant, in flower, will hardly go unnoticed.
-Nursery containers range in price from $3.95 to $10.00 per plant.

 North Carolina has the potential to become a major producer of cultivated black cohosh, especially in the western regions of the state.
 Commercial interest in this plant has never been greater.
 Naturally occurring populations will not satisfy the expected increase in demand over the next three-to-five years.
 Lack of significant production creates an opportunity for North Carolina growers to fill the gap in supply as wild populations continue to decline.

 Black cohosh has never traded at a very high price range for a sustained period of time, but its current price is starting to move upward.
 Cultivated material will become more prevalent in the supply chain as prices increase.

 Since black cohosh can take more than three years to reach a harvestable root size, growers interested in large-scale commercial production should consider planting black cohosh as soon as possible.
 Once production gets underway, growers can produce their own planting stock, and perhaps offer quantities to other growers.

 This publication was originally written by Jackie Greenfield and Jeanine Davis